Properties and baroclinic instability of stratified thermal upper-ocean flow: Introduction

 The above kind of QG model, referred to as \emph{thermal QG model} by \cite{Warneford-Dellar-13}, has a long history.
-It was derived by Ripa \cite{Ripa-RMF-96} asymptotically from the thermal primitive equations (PE) upon expanding them in small Rossby number.
-The thermal PE, or rotating shallow-water \cite{Warneford-Dellar-13}, model was introduced in the 1960s \cite{Obrien-Reid-67}, widely employed from early the 1980s through the early 2000s (e.g., \cite{Schopf-Cane-83, McCreary-Kundu-88, Fukamachi-etal-95}), particularly at CICESE (e.g., \cite{Beier-97, Ochoa-etal-98, Pinet-Pavia-00}), generalized to a system of multiple layers by Ripa \cite{Ripa-GAFD-93}, and investigated theoretically by him \cite{Ripa-JGR-96, Ripa-JFM-95, Ripa-DAO-99}.
-Due to Ripa's several contributions, the thermal QG and PE models have been referred to as \emph{Ripa's models} \cite{Dellar-03}.
-Honoring notation introduced by \cite{Ripa-JFM-95}, we will refer to these models as models of the \emph{IL$^0$} class, where ``IL'' emphasizes that the models have a (stack of many) \emph{i}nhomogeneous \emph{l}ayer(s) and the superscript indicates that their fields do not vary in the vertical.
+It was derived by \cite{Ripa-RMF-96} asymptotically from the thermal primitive equations (PE) upon expanding them in small Rossby number.
+The thermal PE, or rotating shallow-water \cite{Warneford-Dellar-13}, model was introduced in the 1960s \cite{Obrien-Reid-67}, widely employed from the early 1980s through the early 2000s \cite[e.g.,][]{Schopf-Cane-83, McCreary-Kundu-88, Fukamachi-etal-95, Beier-97, Ochoa-etal-98, Pinet-Pavia-00}, generalized to a system of multiple layers by \cite{Ripa-GAFD-93}, and extensively investigated theoretically by the same author \cite{Ripa-JGR-96, Ripa-JFM-95, Ripa-DAO-99}.
+Due this author's several contributions, the thermal QG and PE models have been referred to as \emph{Ripa's models} \cite{Dellar-03}.
+Honoring notation introduced by \cite{Ripa-JFM-95}, we will refer to these models as models of the \emph{IL$^0$} class, where ``IL'' emphasizes that the models have one (or possibly many) \emph{i}nhomogeneous \emph{l}ayer(s) and the superscript indicates that their fields do not vary in the vertical.
 The left panel of Figure \ref{fig:models} shows a cartoon of the vertical structure in the IL$^0$ model class, assuming a reduced-gravity setting.